Early Admit to the MPS Program in Applied Statistics for Cornell Undergraduates

 The early-admit program is designed for currently enrolled Cornell undergraduates to earn a master's degree with only one extra semester of graduate study after completing their undergraduate degree.
 As such, students who are accepted into the early-admit program are undergraduates during the first semester of the early-admit program and are eligible for undergraduate financial aid during that first semester.
 Only during the second semester are the early-admit students considered graduate students and they are therefore no longer eligible for undergraduate financial aid.

-When petitioning to the early-admit program, students should first fill out an Early Admit Petition and review it with their undergraduate academic advisor.
+When petitioning to the early-admit program, fill out the MPS Petition for Early Admission application and review it with their undergraduate academic advisor.
 After the advisor reads and signs the document, students will submit the petition to the Statistics Graduate Field Coordinator via email.
 The Directors of the MPS program will then review the petition and if suitable, they will encourage the student to formally apply to the Graduate School for admission to the MPS program.

 The degree requirements for Early Admit students are the same as those for all MPS students, i.e. 30 credits over and above the requirements for a B.S. or B.A. degree, as defined in the graduate field-approved curriculum.
 No credits counted toward the MPS degree may be counted toward the undergraduate degree.